-Note - The Measure pipeline point and Measure point menu options provide access to the same point measurement methods.
+NOTE - The Measure pipeline point and Measure point menu options provide access to the same point measurement methods.
 However, to link points to joints in the tally and compute cover you must use the Measure pipeline point menu option.

 You must be connected to survey equipment to use the options in the Measure menu.
-For information on how to configure your survey style, set up your equipment, and start a survey, refer to the following:
+For information on how to configure your survey style, set up your equipment, and start a survey, refer to the Trimble Access Help.